Last updated 1 September 2022

-What risks are insured and the amount which an insurer will pay if a risk eventuates and an insured suffers loss, or faces a potential liability and requires legal representation, will be determined by the insurance contract.
+What risks are insured and the amount that an insurer will pay if a risk eventuates and an insured suffers loss or faces a potential liability and requires legal representation, will be determined by the insurance contract.

 Each element of an insurance contract is important.
 The contract is often referred to as a policy but will be governed by proposal, schedule, policy wording (now contained in a Product Disclosure Statement (PDS)), Statement of Advice (containing any specific advice), statutes and the common law.

 The insured may receive guidance from a range of people in completing the proposal form.
 These may include the insurer’s staff, a licensee (broker) or authorised representative (agent).
 It is often done over the telephone for mutual convenience.

 The person seeking insurance has a very important duty to disclose all information that a reasonable person would consider relevant to an insurance company when deciding whether to provide insurance cover and on what terms.
 Even if using the services of a licensee, the person seeking insurance should be careful to ensure that all relevant information is provided to the insurer.

 The policy schedule will include particulars on any individual policy taken from both the insurer and the insured (usually from the proposal form).
 When considering an insurance proposal, when renewing an insurance policy and before making a claim, the insured should check that all particulars are correct such as:

 - those named as insured (for companies, the correct company name and Australian company number should be noted)

 - those noted as having an interest in the policy (and exactly the nature of the interest)